confluentinc/schema-registry/docs/schema_registry_tutorial.rst

    ]

 Before proceeding, think about whether this schema is backward compatible.
-Specifically ask, can a consumer use this schema to read data written by producers using the older schema without the `region` field?
+Specifically, ask yourself whether a consumer can use this schema to read data written by producers using the older schema without the `region` field?

 The answer is no.
-Consumers will fail reading data that do not have the `region` field, so it is not backward compatible.
+Consumers will fail reading data with the older schema, because the older schema does not have the `region` field, so it is not backward compatible.
 You can test this by trying to manually register the above schema.

 .. sourcecode:: bash